blockchain/service-my-wallet-v3/README.md

   * If you are getting `EACCESS` or permissions-related errors, it might be necessary to run the install as root, using the `sudo` command.

+  * If you are getting errors concerning node-gyp or python, install with `npm install --no-optional`

 Startup errors:

   * If startup fails with `/usr/bin/env: node: No such file or directory`, it's possible node is not installed, or was installed with a different name (Ubuntu, for example, installs node as nodejs).
 If node was installed with a different name, create a symlink to your node binary: `sudo ln -s /usr/bin/nodejs /usr/bin/node`, or install node through [Node Version Manager](https://github.com/creationix/nvm).